-- A. The SWM Site Plan & Report for the project site shall describe the future operation and maintenance responsibilities.
-The operation and maintenance description shall outline required routine maintenance actions and schedules necessary to ensure proper operation of the stormwater control facilities. - B. The SWM Site Plan & Report for the project site shall establish responsibilities for the continuing operating and maintenance of all proposed stormwater control facilities, consistent with the following principals: - 1.
+- A. The SWM Site Plan and Report for the project site shall describe the future operation and maintenance responsibilities.
+The operation and maintenance description shall outline required routine maintenance actions and schedules necessary to ensure proper operation of the stormwater control facilities. - B. The SWM Site Plan and Report for the project site shall establish responsibilities for the continuing operating and maintenance of all proposed stormwater control facilities, consistent with the following principals: - 1.
 To the greatest extent possible, stormwater control facilities shall be privately maintained by landowners. - 2.
-If a development consists of structures or lots that are to be separately owned and in which streets, sewers, and other public improvements are to be dedicated to the Township, stormwater control facilities/BMPs may, at the Township's discretion, also be dedicated to and maintained by the Township. - 3.
+If a development consists of structures or lots that are to be separately owned and in which streets, sewers, and other public improvements are to be dedicated to the Municipality, stormwater control facilities/BMPs may, at the Municipality's discretion, also be dedicated to and maintained by the Municipality. - 3.
 If a development site is to be maintained in a single ownership or if sewers and other public improvements are to be privately owned and maintained, then the ownership and maintenance of stormwater control facilities/BMPs shall be the responsibility of the owner or other appropriate management entity. - 4.
-Facilities, areas, or structures used as stormwater BMPs shall be enumerated as permanent real estate appurtenances and recorded as deed restrictions or easements that run with the land. - 5.
-The SWM Site Plan & Report shall be recorded as a restrictive deed covenant that runs with the land.
+Facilities, areas, or structures used as stormwater BMPs shall be enumerated as permanent real estate appurtenances.

-- C. The Township, upon recommendation of the Township Engineer, shall make the final determination on the continuing maintenance responsibilities prior to final approval of the SWM Site Plan & Report.
-The Township may require a dedication of such facilities as part of the requirements for approval of the SWM Site Plan & Report.
-Such a requirement is not an indication that the Township will accept the facilities.
-The Township reserves the right to accept or reject the ownership and operating responsibility for any portion of the stormwater management controls. - D. If the Township accepts ownership of stormwater BMPs, the Township may, at its discretion, require a fee from the Applicant to the Township to offset the future cost of inspections, operations, and maintenance.
-The amount of such fee, if any, shall be determined by the Township Engineer.
+- C. The Municipality shall require that portions of the SWM Site Plan and Report and other instruments as necessary be recorded at the Crawford County Office of the Recorder of Deeds to document the operation and maintenance responsibilities. - D. The Municipality, upon recommendation of the Municipal Engineer and Solicitor, shall make the final determination of the continuing maintenance responsibilities prior to final approval of the SWM Site Plan and Report.
+The Municipality may require a dedication of such facilities as part of the requirements for approval of the SWM Site Plan.
+Such a requirement is not an indication that the Municipality will accept the facilities.
+The Municipality reserves the right to accept or reject the ownership - E. If the Municipality accepts ownership of stormwater BMPs, the Municipality may, at its discretion, require a fee from the Applicant to the Municipality to offset the future cost of inspections, operations, and maintenance.
+The amount of such fees, if any, shall be determined by the Municipal Engineer.